-One hundred and twenty-nine woodlands were identified within the Study Area, ranging in size from 0.39 ha to 235.16 ha.
-Five woodlands provided interior forest habitat (at least 200 m from an edge) and of those, two provided greater than 10 ha of interior forest habitat.
+The Records Review Report identified 217 woodlands within the Study Area.
+During the Site Investigation, the Study Area was reduced through the elimination of the proposed southern transmission line route.
+As a result, the number of woodlands present within the revised Study Area was reduced to one hundred and twenty-nine, ranging in size from 0.39 ha to 235.16 ha, as described in Table F-1, Appendix F. Of the woodlands identified in the Study Area, thirty-nine are within 120 m of the Project Location.
+Five of these provide interior forest habitat (at least 200 m from an edge) and two provide greater than 10 ha of interior forest habitat.
 No old growth forests, highly diverse forests or rare forest communities were observed.
-Each forest, along with its attributes and functions is described in Table 7.2.
-Of the woodlands identified in the Study Area, thirty-nine are within 120 m of the Project Location.
-All 39 woodlands will be brought forward to the Evaluation of Significance, as shown on Figures 5a-h, Appendix A.
+Each forest, found within 120m of the project location, along with its attributes and functions is described in Table 7.3.
+All 39 woodlands, shown on Figures 6a-h, Appendix A, will be brought forward to the Evaluation of Significance.

-Table 7.2 Woodlands within the Study Area
+Table 7.3 Woodlands within 120m of the Project Location